LUWIZ

 Answer directly at the top of the page

-Place the answer to the main query in the first sentences, before any elaboration.
+Place the answer to the main query in the first sentences, before any development.
 Gemini favors self-sufficient passages.
 A citable paragraph is ideally between 134 and 167 words: dense enough to be complete, short enough to be reused as is.

 Structure as question and answer